By In Home Care|2021-02-03T21:10:58+00:00December 26th, 2019|

 Nursing interventions can be described as one, or both, of the following – according to the Journal of Nursing Education:

-Nurse interventions can either involve direct tasks or indirect approach methods – depending on the patient’s needs and unique situation.
+Nurse interventions can either involve direct tasks or indirect approach methods – depending on the patient’s desired outcome and unique situation.
 An older adult can often benefit from, or even require, a nurse to intervene in certain areas of their overall care.
-Seniors can develop a resistant attitude, or stubbornness, towards receiving care when they need it.
+Seniors can develop a resistant attitude, or stubbornness, towards receivingcare when they need it.
 This often happens when the care they require involves (what feels like) an invasion of their personal space.
 That said, no matter what area of expertise, or what specialty healthcare professionals work in, the concept of nurse intervention is the same.